Cikguseven/MYTE/README.md

 ```

 ### Model
-Instruction for basic generation with myte model (MyT5).
+Instruction for basic generation with MYTE model (MyT5).

 ```python
 from transformers import T5ForConditionalGeneration